 This post may contain affiliate links, which means that I may receive a small commission, at no cost to you, if you make a purchase through a link.

 Apart from the natural hot springs in Iceland, there are also some famous Iceland spa resorts.
 They include Blue Lagoon Spa Iceland, Secret Lagoon or the newly opened Sky Lagoon in the south, or Myvatn Nature Baths in north Iceland.
 There are also some hot springs near Reykjavik like Laugarvatn Fontana hot springs Iceland – a sleek lakefront spa.
 They all look great but are more like geothermal spas, than natural hot springs.
 There is also an entrance fee to get in.

 Below, I show you the best natural Iceland thermal pools in different parts of the country, together with a map of hot springs in Iceland at the bottom of the post.

 Planning a trip to Iceland?
 Check out these posts:

-Iceland natural hot springs, that are also free
+Iceland natural hot springs, which are also free

 # Seljavallalaug hot springs – the “Abandoned pool” in the Icelandic mountains

-Hidden in the mountains between the Eyjafjallajökull Erupts Visitor Centre and Skogafoss, the Seljavallalaug hot springs, also called “Abandoned pool” is one of my favourite free hot springs in Iceland.
+Hidden in the mountains between the Eyjafjallajökull Erupts Visitor Centre and Skogafoss, the Seljavallalaug hot springs, also called the “Abandoned pool” is one of my favorite free hot springs in Iceland.